Guide to 4G

 This network runs parallel with their existing 1800 MHz 4G network, reporting to cover over 22 million Australians.

-What's so great about the new frequency bands?
+What's so great about these frequency bands?

 The 700 MHz network is an absolute game changer and with so many changes to 4G in Australia, it's an exciting time to jump on board a 4G network.